One of my pet hates has always been the lack of Customer Service in the independent sector as well as the Nationals.

 K is for.............Keep Talking and K.I.S.S.
 (Keep it Simple Stupid)

-................to everyone about your business, how you can help and above all else to remind people that you are still here.
+Keep Talking.................to everyone about your business, how you can help and above all else to remind people that you are still here.

 Clients/Customers will welcome a quick call, e-mail or letter from you as a reminder that you are still operating.
 Fitting in with the 80/20 rule this could be your lucky contact.
 For sales people it is important to remember that 80% of your business comes from 20% of your customers.